douglasgreen/pagemaker/README.md

 Our approach cultivates independent and modular widgets, minimizing conflicts.
 The modularity enables widget swapping, altering, and replicating across different projects, provided they adhere to the same page-building scheme.
 Furthermore, because the widget is a mere wrapper, it can execute any third-party code, including rendering third-party components.

 ### Low-Level Divs
+Each widget is composed of one or more divs, encapsulated within its container and deployed using a flexbox layout.
+The task of rendering is carried out by the widget itself since it is a matter of local concern.

+Given their self-contained nature, widgets can exercise considerable flexibility in their design.
+For instance, the CSS within a widget can employ information encapsulation by utilizing tag selectors inside the top-level class selector.

+* `.myWidget p` - This styles all 'p' tags within the widget, negating the need for a subclass designation.
+* `.myWidget .mySubclass` - By using a subclass, you can expose it to the widget's CSS API where it's implemented in the HTML.
+* `.myWidget` comprising inline styles - This can be a viable approach when there's certainty that the CSS won't need to be reused within the widget.

 Each widget comprises one or more divs rendered within its container using a flexbox.
 The widget itself performs the rendering because it pertains to local concerns.

 ### Comparison with Typical Design